2026 CADEx Call for Abstracts

 What happens to my poster after the meeting?

-Your abstract and poster (if submitted) will be live on the CADEx Abstracts and Posters webpage for one year and archived on the AACI website for up to five years.
+Your abstract will be live on the AACI CADEx Abstracts and Posters webpage for one year and archived on AACI's website for up to five years.
 By submitting an abstract and poster, you give AACI permission to publish these materials.
 You are welcome to take your poster home after the meeting.